DNF78/Blog-Spot/index.md

 title: "Welcome to my blog"
 ---

-This page is part of the pages with jekyll learning tutorial
+This page is part of the jekyll learning tutorial